ultrasaw/veils/README.md

 # Veils: Rust STFT Implementation

-This repository contains the stripped-down `scipy.signal.ShortTimeFFT` class implementation in Python and Rust, with comprehensive verification of ~1:1 accuracy between the implementations.
+This repository contains an implementation of the stripped-down `scipy.signal.ShortTimeFFT` class in Python and Rust, with comprehensive verification of ~1:1 accuracy between the implementations.

 ## Files